davidwisch/physicscode/site/examples/basic_compiling.markdown

 python basic_running.py
 {% endhighlight %}

-will produce the output "Hello World!"... no compiling needed.
+will produce the output "Hello World!"... no compiling needed..

 <a name="cpp"></a>
 ## C++